MemoThai/utmlinuxfs/README.md

 Please consider this a work in progress and use at your own risk.

+# Issues
+1. Read speed is stuck at usb 2.0 (not over 30 MB/s)
+   I don't know how to fix this yet.

 # Requirements

 - macOS running on Apple Silicon with **sudo** privileges